BritishPandaChick/rogue-pickings/README.md

-# Rogue Pickings Website
+# Rogue Pickings
-Skillcrush 101 Bonus Project.
-Made with HTML & CSS.
+Skillcrush 101 Bonus Project from updated Skillcrush 101 course.
+This web page is based on a design comp.

+## Tech Stack
+- HTML
+- CSS

 ## Instructions
-Clone or download zip file.
-Open index.html file in your browser.
+1. Clone or download zip file.
+2. Open index.html file in your browser.

-## Contributing
-This repository is based on a design created by Skillcrush.
-Therefore I will not be accepting any pull requests.

 ## Acknowledgements
 * Skillcrush